Bougainville Island: Early history

 During the Last Ice Age, present-day Bougainville Island was part of a single landmass known as "Greater Bougainville", which spanned from the northern tip of Buka Island to the Nggela Islands.
 The earliest evidence of human settlement is at Kilu Cave on Buka Island, where the earliest remains are from 26,700 to 18,100 BCE.
 The first settlers were Melanesian people, likely related to modern Papuans and Indigenous Australians.
 In the 2nd millennium BCE, Austronesian people arrived, bringing with them domesticated pigs, chickens, dogs, and obsidian tools.

 The first European contact with Bougainville was in 1768, when the French explorer Louis Antoine de Bougainville arrived and named the main island after himself.

 British and American whaling ships visited the island for provisions, water, and wood in the 19th century.
 The first on record was the Roscoe in 1822, and the last was Palmetto in 1881.

-In 1899, the German Empire laid claim to Bougainville, annexing it into German New Guinea.
+In 1899 the German Empire laid claim to Bougainville, annexing it into German New Guinea.
 Christian missionaries arrived on the island in 1902.

-During World War I (1914-1918), Australia occupied German New Guinea, including Bougainville.
+During World War I (1914–1918), Australia occupied German New Guinea, including Bougainville.
 It became part of the Australian Territory of New Guinea under a League of Nations mandate in 1920.

 In 1942, during World War II, Japan invaded the island, but Allied forces launched the Bougainville campaign to regain control of the island in 1943.

-On 18 April 1943, in Bougainville Island, during the Pacific War, the Japanese admiral, commander-in-chief of Combined Fleet Isoroku Yamamoto, died after his plane was attacked by US fighter planes and crashed into the jungle.
+On 18 April 1943, on Bougainville Island, during the Pacific War, the Japanese admiral, commander-in-chief of Combined Fleet Isoroku Yamamoto, died after his plane was attacked by US fighter planes and crashed into the jungle.

 Despite heavy bombardments, the Japanese garrisons remained on the island until 1945.
 Following the war, the Territory of New Guinea, including Bougainville, returned to Australian control.